dsathyakumar/a11y-auditor/README.md

 2. [] - if its a Global Rule as its not tag specific and will execute just once for the document.
 3. ['\*'] - if its to execute for all tags

-`compliance` can take : A, AA, AAA
+`compliance` can take values from : A, AA, AAA

 `isGlobal` can take : true / false